 On June 1, 2020, in connection with the consummation of the Mergers, we entered into a Credit Agreement (the "2020 Credit Agreement") by and among us, the lenders party thereto and Bank of America, N.A., as administrative agent and collateral agent.
-The 2020 Credit Agreement provides for a five-year senior secured term loan B facility in an aggregate principal amount of \$1,050 million (the "2020 Term B Loan Facility").
-The interest rate applicable to loans outstanding under the 2020 Term B Loan Facility is equal to, at our option, either (i) a base rate plus a margin of 3.00% per annum or (ii) LIBOR plus a margin of 4.00% per annum.
-Commencing on September 30, 2020, the 2020 Term B Loan Facility will amortize in quarterly installments equal to (i) with respect to repayments occurring on or prior to June 1, 2023, 1.25% of the original principal amount of the 2020 Term B Loan Facility and (ii) with respect to repayments occurring after June 1, 2023 and prior to June 1, 2025, 1.875% of the original principal amount of the 2020 Term B Loan Facility, with the balance payable on the maturity date of the 2020 Term B Loan Facility (in each case subject to adjustment for prepayments).
-The 2020 Term B Loan Facility.
+The 2020 Credit Agreement provided for a five-year senior secured term B loan facility in an aggregate principal amount of \$1,050 million (the "2020 Term B Loan Facility").
+The interest rate applicable to loans outstanding under the 2020 Term B Loan Facility was equal to, at our option, either (i) a base rate plus a margin of 3.00% per annum or (ii) LIBOR plus a margin of 4.00% per annum.
+Commencing on September 30, 2020, the 2020 Term B Loan Facility was amortized in quarterly installments equal to (i) with respect to repayments occurring on or prior to June 1, 2023, 1.25% of the original principal amount of the 2020 Term B Loan Facility, with the balance payable on the maturity date of the 2020 Term B Loan Facility (in each case subject to adjustment for prepayments).
+The 2020 Term B Loan Facility was scheduled to mature on June 1, 2025.
+Upon the closing of the 2020 Credit Agreement, we borrowed \$1,050 million under the

+2020 Term B Loan Facility.
 Net proceeds were used on June 1, 2020, together with cash and cash equivalents, to repay existing indebtedness of the combined Company, including the aforementioned Term B Loan Facility with RBC.
 We commenced repaying quarterly installments under the 2020 Term B Loan Facility in the third quarter of 2020.
-The agreement permits prepayment of principal without penalty and on December 31, 2020, we elected to make a voluntary principal payment of \$100.0 million.
+The agreement permitted prepayment of principal without penalty and on December 31, 2020, we elected to make a voluntary principal payment of \$150.0 million.
+On June 8, 2021, we paid down \$50.6 million in principal balance and completed a refinancing of the 2020 Term B Loan Facility by entering into an amendment to the 2020 Term B Loan Facility (the "Refinanced Term B Loans") to provide a new loan facility in the amount of \$810.0 million, reducing the borrowing rate by 50 basis points and extending the loan maturity date to June 2028.

-At March 31, 2021, \$828.5 million was outstanding under the 2020 Term B Loan Facility with an interest rate, including amortization of debt discount and issuance costs, of 5.2%.
+At June 30, 2021, \$810.0 million was outstanding under the Refinanced Term B Loans with an interest rate, including amortization of debt discount and issuance costs, of 5.0%.
 Interest is payable monthly.
-Under the existing loan agreements, we have future minimum principal payments for our debt of \$39.4 million for the remainder of 2021, \$52.5 million, \$72.2 million and \$78.8 million in 2022, 2023 and 2024, respectively, with the remaining principal balance due in 2025.
-We are obligated to pay a portion of excess cash flow on an annual basis beginning March 31, 2022 based on certain ratios and our excess cash flow generated for the immediately preceding calendar year as well as for any litigation settlements subsequent to the Mergers.
-The voluntary principal payment described above may be offset against any obligated payments due as of March 31, 2022.
-The 2020 Term B Loan Facility contains customary covenants, and as of March 31, 2021, we were in full compliance with such covenants.
+Under the existing loan agreements, we have future minimum principal payments for our debt of \$20.3 million for the remainder of 2021, \$40.5 million in each year from 2022 through 2027, with the remaining principal balance of \$546.8 million due in 2028.
+We are obligated to pay a portion of excess cash flow on an annual basis beginning in March 2023 based on certain leverage ratios and our excess cash flow generated for the immediately preceding calendar year.
+The Refinanced Term B Loans contain customary covenants, and as of June 30, 2021 we were in full compliance with such covenants.